 Developers who are targeting 32-bit platforms can prepare for 64-bit development to make their transition easier later on.
 When compiling 32-bit projects, developers should use the /Wp64 flag, which will cause the generation of warnings about issues that affect portability.
 Switching to 64-bit tools and libraries will probably generate a lot of new build errors initially; so, it is advisable to switch bit-neutral tools and libraries and correct any warnings before switching to a 64-bit build.

 Changing tools, changing libraries, and using certain compiler flags will not be enough, though.
 Assumptions in coding standards must be reevaluated to ensure that current coding standards don't allow portability issues.
 Portability issues can include pointer truncation, size and alignment of data types, reliance on 32-bit DLLs, use of legacy APIs, assembly code, and old binary files.

-Visual C++ 2010 includes the stdint.h and cstdint C99 headers which define the standard portability types int32_t, uint32_t, int64_t, uint64_t, intptr_t, and uintptr_t.
+Visual C++ 2010 or later includes the stdint.h and cstdint C99 headers which define the standard portability types int32_t, uint32_t, int64_t, uint64_t, intptr_t, and uintptr_t.
 Using these along with the standard ptrdiff_t and size_t data types may be preferrable to the Windows portabilty types used below for improving portability of code.

 Major porting issues include the following: